Learn to Hunt

 1 pounds, 9 ounces - Lake Manawa, Pottawatamie County, April 1991 - Bill Campbell, Council Bluffs, Iowa

 Yellow Bass live in natural lakes, reservoirs and the backwaters of large rivers.
 It prefers clear to slightly turbid water and a firm bottom substrate of sand, gravel, rock rubble and mud.
 It is uncommon in abundance, but widespread in the Mississippi River.
 It is abundant in Hartwick Lake, an impoundment of the Maquoketa River.
-At one time it was one of the most numerous game fish in North Twin and Clear Lakes and may be in other natural lakes.
+At one time it was one of the most numerous game fish in North Twin and Clear lakes and may be in other natural lakes.
 Yellow Bass are found in Lake Manawa.
 This fish has historically been distributed in the many man-made lakes and water-supply impoundments in southern Iowa.
-Their origin in these waters is unknown, but probably resulted from fish transported from the Mississippi.
+Their origin in these waters is unknown, but probably resulted from fish transported from the Mississippi River.

-The Yellow Bass looks like the White Bass but it differs in many physical features.
+Yellow Bass looks like White Bass, but it differs in many physical features.
 In Yellow Bass, the dorsal fin lobes are not completely separated, the first stripe below the lateral line is distinct and complete to the tail, and the base of tongue is lacking a tooth patch.

 Yellow Bass reproduction in Iowa usually takes place in May when the water temperature is 60 degrees.
 Like White Bass, the Yellow Bass moves into tributary streams for spawning, but otherwise spawns over rock reefs and gravel bars in lakes.
-Spawning occurs in 2 to 3 feet of water and begins when a male and female pair off, swimming slowly about, releasing eggs and milt.
+Spawning occurs in 2 to 3 feet of water and starts when a male and female pair off, swimming slowly about, releasing eggs and milt.
 Yellow Bass eggs are small, averaging about .031 inch in diameter, and are semi-buoyant.
 Fertilized eggs sink slowly to the bottom where they hatch in 4 to 6 days at a water temperature of 70 degrees.
 No care is given the eggs or sac-fry.